Minors on Campus

 - Supervision of Minors and Access to University Facilities

 The Program Director is responsible for procuring, training, and supervising Program Staff for the Program.
 It is the Program Director’s responsibility to ensure that best practices are followed in the supervision of minors and in determining appropriate restrictions on access to certain areas of facilities.
 Some of the factors to be considered in determining requirements for supervision are the number and age of participants, the activity(ies) involved, type of housing if applicable, and age and experience of the staff members.
 The Program Director is responsible for ensuring that all Program Staff are trained in the appropriate supervision of minors and use of facilities.
 All policies and information regarding the supervision of minors and access to university facilities must be made available to the university upon request.

 University-sponsored Programs must comply with the American Camp Association guidelines for the ratio of Program Staff to program participants to reflect the gender distribution of the participants.

 The Program Director is responsible for training each Program Staff member on an annual basis, in accordance with best practices.
 At a minimum, training should include the conduct requirements of this policy, protecting participants from abusive emotional and physical treatment, and on appropriate or required reporting of incidents of improper conduct to the proper authorities including, but not limited to, appropriate law enforcement authorities.
 The Program Director shall make training materials and documentation of completed training by Program Staff available upon request.

-For university-sponsored Programs, Program Staff training shall be made available by the Office of Events and Protocol.
+For university-sponsored Programs, Program Staff training shall be made available by the Office of Event Management and Protocol.
 Online training Programs can be found at the Youth Programs, Activities, and Camps website.